Michael S. Smith II

-Michael S. Smith II is a terrorism analyst, open source intelligence specialist, and an international consultant in the fields of preventing and countering violent extremism.
+Michael S. Smith II is a terrorism analyst, open source intelligence (OSINT) specialist, and an international consultant in the fields of preventing and countering violent extremism (P/CVE).

-Mr. Smith has published with a diverse mix of influential policy and news publications, including Foreign Affairs, Lawfare, World Politics Review, The Times of London/Sunday Times, CNN.com, FoxNews.com, The Washington Times, and The Christian Science Monitor, and his scholarly work includes a chapter on Islamic State in the Routledge Handbook of International Relations in the Middle East (Taylor & Francis, 2019).
-Apart from work with the Global Security Studies program, his recent projects have involved providing P/CVE-focused assistive guidance to a government in the Balkans under the auspices of a United States Government-funded initiative, and consulting with the International Spy Museum on the development of an OSINT practitioner simulation.
+Mr. Smith has published with a diverse mix of influential policy and news publications, including Foreign Affairs, Lawfare, World Politics Review, The Times of London/Sunday Times, CNN.com, FoxNews.com, The Washington Times, and The Christian Science Monitor, and his scholarly work includes a chapter on ISIS in the Routledge Handbook of International Relations in the Middle East (2019).
+Apart from work with the Global Security Studies program, his recent projects include providing P/CVE-focused assistive guidance to Bosnia and Herzegovina’s Ministry of Security under the auspices of a USAID/OTI-funded initiative, and consulting with the International Spy Museum on development of an OSINT practitioner simulation.

 Mr. Smith received both his MA in Intelligence and Security Studies and GC in Intelligence Analysis from The Citadel.